iscc/iscc-specs/docs/specification.md

 Signature: `encode(digest: bytes) -> str`

-The `encode` function accepts a 9-byte **ISCC Component Digest** and returns the Base58-ISCC encoded  alphanumeric string of 13 characters which we call the **ISCC-Component Code**.
+The `encode` function accepts a 9-byte **ISCC Component Digest** and returns the Base58-ISCC encoded alphanumeric string of 13 characters, which we call the **ISCC-Component Code**.

 See also: [Base-ISCC Encoding reference code](https://github.com/iscc/iscc-specs/blob/master/src/iscc/iscc.py#L476)